egor6-66/react-screen-hooks/README.md

 }
 ```
 ### useElementSizeObserver
-**useWindowSizeObserver returns the window size, you can pass  realtime parameter, by default true and debounce.**
+**useElementSizeObserver returns the window size, you can pass  realtime parameter, by default true and debounce.**
 ```jsx
 import { useElementSizeObserver } from 'react-screen-hooks';